seantehds/tp/docs/UserGuide.md

 ANY character is allowed, except for blanks and `/`.

 <div markdown="span" class="alert alert-warning">
-:warning: Due to the current limitations of the features provided in TaskWise with regards to the capitalisation of Task Description, you are encouraged to be consistent with the capitalisation of your Task Descriptions of the Tasks that you create!
+:warning: Due to the current limitations of the features provided in TaskWise in regard to the capitalisation of Task Description, you are encouraged to be consistent with the capitalisation of your Task Descriptions of the Tasks that you create!
 <br/><br/>
 Refer to [this](#case---insensitive-sort) section for more information on this issue!
-Rest assured that we are working hard to improve your user experience and we appreciate your patience on this issue while we work on an appropriate fix for this issue!
+Rest assured that we are working hard to improve your user experience, and we appreciate your patience on this issue while we work on an appropriate fix for this issue!
 </div>

 **DEADLINE**